giuseppefilitto/img-segm/README.md

 #### ``` --density```

-When enabled plot the the probability map between 0 and 1 of each slice over the original image
+When enabled plot the predicted probability map between 0 and 1 of each slice over the original image.
 ```bash
    python -m MRIsegm --dir='/path/to/input/series/'  --density
 ```